(Note: Video not loading? Click here to watch it on YouTube or read on for a written version.)

 The goal of these articles is to ingrain in you the 3 pillars of exploitative poker, which will help you take advantage of your opponents’ mistakes and maximize your win-rate.

-This article covers the preflop decision made by Negreanu.
+This article covers the preflop play in a hand played by Daniel Negreanu.
 Parts 2 and 3 will cover the flop, turn, and river.

 Before diving into the hand, let’s answer a simple but critical question: why play exploitative poker?